edwindj/chunked/README.md

 # Usage

+## Text file -> process -> text file

-Most common case is processing a large text file, select or add columns, filter it and write the result back to a text file.
+Most common case is processing a large text file, select or add columns, filter it and write the result back to a text file
 ```r
   read_chunkwise("./large_file_in.csv", chunk_size=5000) %>%
   select(col1, col2, col5) %>%